khalieq/cloud/README.md

 The files in this repository were used to configure the network depicted below. https://github.com/khalieq/cloud/blob/f8838379d7c57c25da1e16a15bcadf1e3b3de51b/Diagram.drawio%20(1).png

-   These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+These are the files used to create the configuration:

        /etc/ansible/install-elk-playbook.yml